-The draft regional mobility policy for the 2023 RTP identifies travel speed on throughways as one of three mobility performance measures.
-The other two measures - system completeness and vehicle miles traveled per capita - are discussed above and in the climate section, respectively.
+The regional mobility policy in Chapter 3 of the 2023 RTP identifies travel speed on throughways as one of three mobility performance measures.
+The other two measures-system completeness and vehicle miles traveled per capita-are discussed above and in the climate section, respectively.